 Monkey Dust

-The slang name for MDVP is monkey dust.
-This is a street drug that has been around for many years.
-The drug is also called “purple rain.”
+The slang name for MDVP is “monkey dust.”
+This is a street drug that has circulated for many years and is also known as “purple rain.”
 MDVP is a powdery substance that can be snorted, smoked, or injected.
-Further reading: What is Monkey Dust?
+It produces intense stimulant effects but carries significant risks of aggression, psychosis, and self-harm.
+For more information, read: What is Monkey Dust?

-Street Names: Hillbilly Heroin, Oxys, OC, Oxycontin, Percs, Happy Pills, Vics, Blues, Syrup,and Purple Drink
+Street Names: Hillbilly Heroin, Oxys, OC, Oxycontin, Percs, Happy Pills, Vics, Blues, Syrup, Purple Drink.

 Street Names: Arnolds, Gear, Gym Candy, Juice, Pumpers, Roids, Stackers, Weight Gainer.

-Steroids are synthetically produced versions of testosterone, the male hormone used to promote muscle growth, enhance athletic performance, improve physical appearance.
+Steroids are synthetically produced versions of testosterone, the male hormone.
+They are used to promote muscle growth, enhance athletic performance, and improve physical appearance.
+When abused, steroids carry significant health risks including cardiovascular problems, liver damage, hormonal imbalances, and psychological effects such as aggression and mood swings.

 Tranq Dope

 “Tranq dope” refers to illicit drugs laced with xylazine, a powerful animal tranquiliser.
-This dangerous combination is causing alarming overdoses and severe wounds among drug users.
-Xylazine is not approved for human use but is increasingly found in street drugs like fentanyl and heroin, exacerbating the ongoing opioid crisis.
+This dangerous combination is causing alarming increases in overdoses and severe wounds among drug users.
+Xylazine is not approved for human use but is increasingly being mixed with street drugs like fentanyl and heroin, significantly exacerbating the ongoing opioid crisis.

 Xylazine